-- The Doctor or Equivalent(s) and Physiotherapist or Equivalent(s) shall enter the pitch only from the designated technical area or bench and shall return to that area after coming from the pitch.
-They shall always be subject to the control of the Match Commissioner (where appointed) and Match Officials. - The Doctor or Equivalent(s) and Physiotherapist or Equivalent(s) shall ensure that they refrain from involving themselves in any conflict between players and shall ensure that they refrain from making comments to opposition players. - Persons entering the field of play must not make comments to match officials about their performance or decisions. - Medical staff should arrive at the game no later than one hour prior to kick-off. - Doctor or Equivalents need to be aware of their Duty of Care to players with regards to allowing a potentially seriously injured player to travel home unaccompanied following any match.
+- The Doctor or Equivalent(s) and Physiotherapist or Equivalent(s) shall enter the pitch only from the designated technical area or bench or track the far touchline position (if applicable) and shall return to that area after coming from the pitch.
+They shall always be subject to the control of the Match Commissioner (where appointed) and Match Officials. - The Doctor or Equivalent(s) and Physiotherapist or Equivalent(s) shall ensure that they refrain from involving themselves in any conflict between players and shall ensure that they refrain from making comments to opposition players. - Persons entering the field of play must not make comments to match officials about their performance or decisions. - Medical staff should arrive at the game no later than one hour prior to kick-off. - Doctor or Equivalents need to be aware of their Duty of Care to players with regards to allowing a potentially seriously injured player to travel home unaccompanied following any match. - All members of the Medical team must read the medical Emergency Action Plan (EAP)